harryho/ng-crm/README.md

-# Angular CRM Demo App
+## Angular Demo App V3 (WIP)

-> A reusable CRM starter project for real-world business based on Angular 9, Angular-Material 9.x.
+> A reusable CRM starter project for real-world business based on Angular 19, Angular-Material 19.x.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.x.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 19.x.
 The goal of this project is to create reusable project for real-world business.
 To achieve this target, we need a solution which includes simple authentication process, restful API feature with token support and simple but elegant UI design.

-#### Features

-* This project is built on the top of AngularClass/Angular-Starter.
-* The UI part of this project is comprehensively built on Angular Material.
-* This project includes ng-charts.
-* ~~To simulate real-world business, this starter project chooses Json-Server as fake Restful API.
-(You can simple replace it with your own API).~~
-* ~~Fake API is just readonly fake service.~~

-#### Live Demo
+### Live Demo
 [Demo App](https://angular-app-demo.harryho.org): The demo is just a proof of concept.
 It doesn't have back-end API and all features of master branch.

-#### Screenshots
+### Screenshots

 ![Screenshot1](screenshots/screenshot-1.JPG)